 What's the difference between cancellation and churn?

 The main difference between the point of cancellation and churn is all to do with revenue.
 When a customer cancels their subscription, it's a signal to prevent their rolling payment from renewing upon the next scheduled billing date – whenever that may be.
-Churn, however, means there has been a loss in revenue and the predicted monthly revenue from that customer's subscription hasn't come in.
+Churn, however, means there has been a loss in revenue associated with the customer's decision to stop doing business with your organization.

 Let's picture a dissatisfied customer for a moment.
 They haven't been using a SaaS product and no longer receive any value from it; they decide to stop spending their money on it and cancel their subscription.
 They've actually clicked the 'cancel your subscription' button in their account settings and made the active decision to terminate any future scheduled payments.
 That's customer cancellation.